Billows of red, dust trail behind our car as it barrels down the dirt road.

 We park our car and soon thereafter, children from the village rush towards us to say hello, extend their greetings, or simply to stare; usually at me.

 It happens in the bush since foreigners rarely venture outside of the city limits unless they are working for humanitarian organizations.
-I don’t take it personally and the parents laugh and reassure me.
-I know that spending more time with the youngsters will reassure them I’m not a spirit visiting them from beyond.

 We saunter over towards the meeting room to greet the elders, which consists of a large one-room mud hut with no doors, simply two entryways: one from the outside and one from the inner compound.
 Animal skins and woven mats are on the floor for sitting and the roof is intricately woven with dried reeds and hay.